manifest-cyber/manifest-forescout-app/README.md

 ## Installation in Forescout
-1. Download the `manifest-forescout.zip` file (TODO: auto-generate in releases).
+1. Download the `manifest-forescout.zip` file from this repo.
 2. Open Forescout Console > Options.
 Search for 'Connect' and go to the 'App' tab.
 3. Click 'Import' and select the `manifest-forescout.zip` file.
 Note you'll need to make sure signature verification is disabled in the Connect options.
 4. You should now see installation logs and (hopefully) noting that all scripts validated successfully and system config was successfully reloaded.
 Click 'Close' in the log window and a 'System Description' window with an 'Add' button in the top right.